TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Which beach is less crowded in Port Dickson?

-Best hotels & attractions in Port Dickson, Malaysia
+Best hotels, attractions, and things to do in Port Dickson, Malaysia

-Whether you’ve already checked other Malaysian cities and towns off your travel bucket list or are looking for a lesser-known island getaway, Port Dickson has beaches galore as well as activities suitable for the whole fam.
+Whether you’ve already checked other Malaysian cities and towns off your travel bucket list or are looking for a lesser-known island getaway, Port Dickson has beaches galore and plenty of things to do suitable for the whole fam.

 Check out our other travel guides: